Republic of Cuba (1902–1959): Batista dictatorship

+Economy

 Tourism

 Between 1915 and 1930, Havana hosted more tourists than any other location in the Caribbean.
 The influx was due in large part to Cuba's proximity to the United States, where restrictive prohibition on alcohol and other pastimes stood in stark contrast to the island's traditionally relaxed attitude to leisure pursuits.
-Such tourism became Cuba's third largest source of foreign currency, behind the two dominant industries of sugar and tobacco.
+Such tourism became Cuba's third-largest source of foreign currency, behind the two dominant industries of sugar and tobacco.
 Cuban drinks such as the daiquiri and mojito became common in the United States during this time, after Prohibition was repealed.

 A combination of the Great Depression of the 1930s, the end of prohibition, and World War II severely dampened Cuba's tourist industry, and it wasn't until the 1950s that numbers began to return to the island in any significant force.
 During this period, American organized crime came to dominate the leisure and tourist industries, a modus operandi outlined at the infamous Havana Conference of 1946.
 By the mid-1950s Havana became one of the main markets and the favourite route for the narcotics trade to the United States.
 Despite this, tourist numbers grew steadily at a rate of 8% a year and Havana became known as "the Latin Las Vegas".

+Agriculture

+The sugar industry was one of the largest industries in the country and had been for centuries.

+Media

+Cuba in 1950 was the first country in Latin America to broadcast television.
+Eight years later, the first color television broadcasting was done, and it was one of the first countries in the world to do color broadcasts.
+Television in Cuba grew dramatically in the 1950s, and by the late 1950s, it had the 9th highest number of TV sets out of any country in the world and the 4th highest number of TV channels out of any country.